tcpiplab/tournament/README.md

 Relational Databases Course
 ---------------------------

-This README file is for the final assignment of the Udacity Relational Databases course as part of the Fullstack Nanodegree.
+This is my submission for the final assignment of the Udacity Relational Databases course as part of the Fullstack Nanodegree.
 Follow these instructions in order.

 ![Screenshot](https://cloud.githubusercontent.com/assets/816651/10701941/4843b01a-797b-11e5-8c24-7f73c6b31b3a.png)